19 Best Colorants For Epoxy Resin

 Test Small Samples:

-Before committing to a larger project, it’s wise to do a small test sample.
-This allows you to see how your chosen colorants interact with your specific resin.
+Before committing to a larger project, do a small test sample.
+This helps you to see how your colorants interact with your specific resin.

 In conclusion, we’ve delved into the fascinating world of colorants and additives for resin art.
 From the enchanting iridescent flakes to the captivating effects of thermochromic resin pigments.